Return to top

 Avocado Puree: Baby’s First Food

-Creamy avocado puree is a great first food for your baby!
-Avocados are super healthy, packed with essential nutrients for growth and development.
-This simple recipe requires no special equipment and is ready in less than 5 minutes!
-Avocado baby food is one of the easiest purees you can make for your baby, and will quickly made your list of favorite baby food recipes!
-And the best part?
-Babies love it!!
+My creamy avocado puree recipe is a perfect first food for your baby!
+Packed with essential nutrients for growth and development, it requires no special equipment and is ready in less than 5 minutes.
+This avocado baby food will quickly become one of your favorite baby food recipes, and the best part is that babies love it!

 View this recipe

-prune baby food puree served in a white bowl
+Prune puree for baby served in a white bowl.

 View this recipe